openstack/training-guides/doc/upstream-training/upstream-details.rst

 Suggestions of projects to work on:

-* Companies: big industrial items like a shopping mall, carpark, energy plant, datacenter, hospital.
+* Companies: big industrial items like a shopping mall, carpark, energy plant, datacenter, and hospital.

-* Free agents: community items items like vegetable patches, bicycle paths, public artworks, playgrounds.
-For the controversial agent, problematic items such as a jail, skate bowl, dog park.
+* Free agents: community items like vegetable patches, bicycle paths, public artworks, playgrounds.
+For the controversial agent, problematic items such as a jail, skate bowl, and dog park.

 * Upstream: consider guidelines around consistency in the bricks used, how to connect the road and sidewalk between the buildings, the kinds of